ericgolftourney/StoreLocatorPlus/readme.txt

 * Add locations form tweaks.
 * More code performance and structure improvements.
 * Updated admin interface icons for manage listings, etc.
+* Navigation bar header UI cleanup.
 * bug fix: do not re-run geocoding if address does not change during edit
-* Navigation bar header UI cleanup.
+* bug fix: Selecting map type was not changing the UI.

 = 2.6 (April 12th, 2012) =